pact-foundation/pact-go/README.md

 States are configured on the consumer side when you issue a dsl.Given() clause with a corresponding request/response pair.

-Configuring the provider is a little more involved, and (currently) requires 2 running API endpoints to retrieve and configure available states during the verification process.
+Configuring the provider is a little more involved, and (currently) requires running an API endpoint to configure any [provider states](http://docs.pact.io/documentation/provider_states.html) during the verification process.
 The option you must provide to the dsl.VerifyRequest
 is: